Historical Walking Tour of Downtown Albemarle

-This building was built by Ren Lefler and occupied by Lefler Furniture Company from 1953-1977.
+This building was built by Ren Leﬂer and occupied by Leﬂer Furniture Company from 1953-1977.
 Homeway Furniture occupied the building from approximately 1978-1982.
-From November of 1982 until December 2009 it served as Albemarle City Hall Annex.
-City offices moved across the street to the newly renovated and expanded City Hall building in January of 2010.
-The building was used only temporarily until it opened on April 3, 2017 as the Stanly County History Center.
+From November of 1982 until December 2009, it served as Albemarle City Hall Annex.
+The city oﬃces moved across the street to the newly renovated and expanded City Hall building in January of 2010.
+This building reopened on April 3, 2017, as the Stanly County History Center.

 2. John Ross House, Alameda Theatre - 147 N. Second St.